20+ Angular RxJS Interview Questions 2025: Observables, Subjects & Operators

 });

-Some Observables never complete on their own.
-These require manual cleanup when your component is destroyed:
+Some Observables never complete on their own and require manual cleanup when your component is destroyed:

-The most common cleanup pattern in Angular uses a Subject that emits when the component is destroyed:
+The takeUntil pattern uses a Subject that emits when the component is destroyed to automatically complete all subscriptions:

 @Component({